fehlhabers/teashaped.dev/content/blog/managed-services/post.md

 [MSK pricing page](https://aws.amazon.com/msk/pricing/).
 Wasn't the point with serverless that it should be "pay per use"?

 ### 🔧 The "compatible" API
+Let's jump to the next trouble in cloud wonderland!

-At the same time, features are being built which led to the [aggregate functions](https://www.mongodb.com/docs/manual/aggregation/) to be used in the MongoDB API when fetching data* .
+At the same time, features are being built which led to [aggregate functions](https://www.mongodb.com/docs/manual/aggregation/) being used in the MongoDB API when fetching data.*

 Local testing was done using [testcontainers](testcontainers.com) and things looked good.
 Bam! 🚀 Deployed the changes in local [kind](kind.sigs.k8s.io) cluster and system tests are all green! 🙌

+At this stage we're using containerized MongoDB, so we're able to deploy the equivalent locally.
+(There is an Azure Cosmos emulator out there as well, but the container weighs in at more than 1GB and very slow to start)

+**The whole solution screamed relational database, which was later used 🙏🐘*
 ![Trying to make Cosmos MongoDB compatible](mongo_azure.jpg) Time to merge the PR to build & deploy the updated app! 😃